Menu

 He hiahia nō Te Whare Wānanga o Waitaha kia eke panuku, eke tangaroa koe – kai konei mātou hai taituarā mōhou.
 At the University of Canterbury we want you to succeed and we are here to help.

-• Not passing half or more of the points a student is enrolled in.
+• Not passing half or more of the points you are enrolled in.

-• Failure to demonstrate competence in the professional requirements.
+• Failure to demonstrate competence in the professional requirements of your qualification.

-• Withdrawal from more than half of enrolled courses in the preceding two years.
+• Withdrawal from more than half of your enrolled courses in the preceding two years.

 • Failure to demonstrate any likelihood of success.